jafar1011/Transport/README.md

 <img width="574" height="542" alt="image" src="https://github.com/user-attachments/assets/59053608-b8e8-4b93-8bf1-c06e33e03601" />

 ## Change Log – 4 - 2025/10/7
-- Added ratings to drivers posts to be viewed by users when browsing
+- Added the driver's rating to his posts to be viewed by users when browsing
 - users with role of "students" now have a page "My Driver" that contain their driver and his car information